 The second step is always the most important.
 You’ll need to clean the walls.
 You need the primer and paint to bond to the surface and it can’t do that if the surface is dirty.
 Even if your walls look clean you still need to clean them.
 Dawn dish detergent and a gallon of warm water work fine.
 Don’t soak the walls, ring your rag out well.
 Let dry and repeat.

 After the wall is completely dry start taping off your trim, carpet, and ceilings.
 If you can, splurge on the name-brand tape (3M is my choice over the frog stuff).

-Paint a light coat over the paneling and let dry.
+Use Killz Primer or a paint and primer in one over to lighting cover the paneling and let dry.
 Apply a second and maybe a third coat since getting the paint in the grooves is sometimes difficult.
-Here’s what the first layer of paint will look like on a wood paneling.
+Below is a photo of wood paneling after the first layer of paint.
 Notice how the grooves aren’t taking paint?

 Mudding the Grooves and Seams on Wood Paneling in Mobile Homes Before you Paint

 If you really hate the grooves in your walls then this option may be the right one for you.
 As mentioned above, you will want to test this method out in a hidden spot before you start on the entire wall.
 If your mobile home is 30+ years old you never know how the paneling will react to mud and paint.
 You may find that the effort is too great for the result.